muratguzel/letsrate/README.md

 ```

 The generator takes one argument which is the name of your existing devise user model UserModelName.
 This is necessary to bind the user and rating datas.
-Also the generator copies necessary files (jQuery Raty plugin files, star icons and JavaScripts)
+Also the generator copies necessary files (jQuery Raty plugin files, star icons and JavaScript files)

 Example: